-a.
-Amount of effort: A total of nine (9) non-MCSAP inspectors, seven (7) inspectors from the TPSB's Eastern Regional Office and two (2) from the Western Regional Office, and one (1) PRMCSAP inspector, will perform traffic enforcement activities for this project.
+- 2. A total of nine (9) non-MCSAP inspectors, seven (7) inspectors from the TPSB's Eastern Regional Office and two (2) from the Western Regional Office, and one (1) PRMCSAP inspector, will perform traffic enforcement activities for this project. - 3.
 PRMCSAP will dedicate an estimated 300 hours per inspector of overtime per year.
-Activities performed will inclue traffic enforcement activities aimed at improving safety.
-At least two (2) inspectors per shift.
+Activities performed will include traffic enforcement activities aimed at improving safety.
+At least two (2) inspectors per shift. - 4.
 500 traffic enforcement contacts per year.